 Georgian Bay also has many great spots for fishing, but the Ontario government has fishing rules you should familiarize yourself with before casting your line.
 You’ll need a fishing license, and there are limits on when and where you can fish and how many you can keep.

 Just northeast of Georgian Bay is Lake Nipissing, a body of water that is famed for the speed with which it can become treacherous in bad weather.
 The often-challenging conditions are due to its shallow depth, low shoreline and orientation towards the prevailing winds.
 For this reason, smaller boats tend to stick to the bays and other sheltered areas.
+You might want to learn more about high wind warnings before boating in this area!

 Lake Nipissing is connected to Georgian Bay by the French River, a popular recreational boating area.
 The river has lots of little islands and bays to explore and many resorts that offer a place for you to anchor your boat for the night.
+The municipality of French River provides a list of boat launches on the town website.

 South of Lake Nipissing is Muskoka, one of Ontario’s most popular travel destinations.
 The area includes three main lakes, Lake Muskoka, Lake Rosseau and Lake Joseph, and attracts around 2.1 million visitors every year.